Interest rate forecast for mortgages

 Source: SFSO

 Interested in real estate as an investment opportunity?
-Our “Market overview” provides an analysis of the current real estate market in Switzerland.
+In our Investment compass under “Market overview”, you will find an analysis of the current real estate market in Switzerland.

 • IndicatorsQ2 2023Q3 2023Q4 2023202320242025